Kong/docs.konghq.com/app/_hub/kong-inc/ai-rate-limiting-advanced/overview/_index.md

 X-AI-RateLimit-Remaining-40-cohere: 1150
 ```

-If any of the limits configured has been reached, the plugin returns an `HTTP/1.1 429` status
+If any of the limits configured have been reached, the plugin returns an `HTTP/1.1 429` status
 code to the client with the following JSON body:

 ```plaintext